thruston/tex-tristram/README.md

 - p.138, catch word    Catch has "CHAP," instead of "CHAP."
 - p.144, line 15       "or" --> "nor" (maybe?)
 - p.157, line 9        unwanted space at beginning of line
-- p.164, line 12       "Bruscumbilles" --> "Bruscambilles", comp confused italic a and u
+- p.164, line 12       "Bruscumbilles" --> "Bruscambilles", comp confused italic a and u ? (or stall-man gets it wrong?)
 - p.167, line 18       opening paren in italic, but closing in roman type
 - p.171, line 1        "poenitet" --> "paenitet", comp confused ae and oe ligatures
 - p.171, line 3        closing quote is single ’ instead of double ”